google/zetasql/docs/user-defined-functions.md

 +---------------------------------------------------------------------+---------+
 ```

-## LUA UDFs
+## Lua UDFs
 <a id="lua_udfs"></a>

-A LUA UDF is a SQL user-defined function that executes LUA code and returns the
+A Lua UDF is a SQL user-defined function that executes Lua code and returns the
 result as a single value.

-### Create a LUA UDF
+### Create a Lua UDF

-You can create a LUA UDF using the following syntax:
+You can create a Lua UDF using the following syntax:

 ```sql
 CREATE [ { TEMPORARY | TEMP } ] FUNCTION